monsonite/Byter/README.md

 I show 3 registers, The Accumulator AC, The B-Register and an Output Register.
 Theoutput register just follows the Accumulator - but just latches its output result at the end of the machine cycle.
 All are 8-bits and they are co-ordinated by the timing pulses and the gated clock stream GCLK.

+In the next part, I will show how other ICs can be used to replace U1, U2, U10,11,12,13.